Shannon Mekuly LPC ATR

 Self-expression is the part of the therapeutic process that allows you to heal, grow and discover new aspects of yourself.
 The ability to express oneself is a powerful and life changing tool that all of us possess.
 As a Licensed Professional Counselor and Registered Art Therapist, I will work with you to discover your creative inspiration and develop the insight you need to change old patterns.

 I have worked in a variety of settings including in-patient psychiatry, day treatment centers, eating disorder clinics, school settings and non-profit agencies.
-Working with adolescents and adults struggling to express their emotions, communicate their needs and identify their dreams is a passion of mine.
-I also enjoy supporting women dealing with the challenges that transitions in relationships, careers and life can bring.
+Supporting women and adolescents that struggle to express their emotions, communicate their needs and identify their dreams is a passion of mine.
+I also enjoy working with other professionals and therapists in training.
 I am experienced in working with depression, anxiety and self-esteem issues and my clients are encouraged to express their emotions using the medium of their choice.
 Most use a combination of creating art and verbal expression as their therapeutic process.
 Whatever path you choose, my support, compassion and authenticity is there for you.

 For more information about Shannon and her views on art and art therapy, check out this INTERVIEW she did with Victoria Scarborough!